RecNes/File2Mail/README.md

 ## Notes:

-This project written as a windows project.
+This project written as a Windows project.
 Not tested yet, but it may able to run under Linux.

 ## Requirements